Sally Gray

 Constance Vera Browne, Baroness Oranmore and Browne (née Stevens; 14 February 1915 – 24 September 2006), commonly known as Sally Gray, was an English film actress of the 1930s and 1940s.
 Her obituary in The Irish Times described her as "once seen as a British rival to Ginger Rogers."

 According to her obituary in The Independent: "In the Thirties she was a charming soubrette of light movies and musical comedy.
 After a break from performing, she emerged in the mid-Forties as a sultry beauty who starred in a series of moody dramas and potent thrillers."

 Biography

 Early life

-Born Constance Vera Stevens in Holloway, London, Gray was the daughter of Charles Stevens, who drove a motor cab, and his wife, Gertrude Grace Green.
+Constance Vera Stevens was born in Holloway, London, the daughter of Charles Stevens, who drove a taxi, and his wife, Gertrude Grace Green.
 Her mother was a ballet dancer and her grandmother a "principal boy" in the 1870s.
 Her father died when Gray was young.

 Theatre career

 She trained as a child at Fay Compton's School of Dramatic Art, and began acting on stage at the age of 10.
 Gray made her professional stage debut at the age of twelve in All God's Chillun at the Globe Theatre in London, playing an African boy.
 When she was 14, Gray appeared in a minstrel show at the Gate Theatre in London.
 She made her film debut with a bit part in The School for Scandal (1930).

 She then returned to school for two years, training at Fay Compton's School of Dramatic Art, during which time she performed in cabarets.

 She appeared in The Gay Divorce (1933) on stage with Fred Astaire.
 The agent John Gliddon saw her in the musical Jill Darling (1934) and signed her.